Kucoin/kucoin-api-docs/source/localizable/index.html.md

 Topic: **/margin/loan:{currency}**

-Push for borrowers when received the funding book a margin order .

-Push for borrowers when order is matched.
+The system will push this message to borrowers when the order is executed by the borrower.

 <aside class="spacer4"></aside>
 <aside class="spacer2"></aside>